M66B/XPrivacyLua/XPRIVACY.md

 	* ~~return an empty list of accounts, e-mails, etc (Gmail)~~ see remark below

 Information about e-mail accounts and messages depends on the installed e-mail app and is therefore app specific.
+E-mail data is generally not accessible on recent Android versions anymore.

 <a name="identification"></a>
 * Identification